Turtle-Flambeau Flowage: Monitoring

-Cultural Significance
+Cultural significance

 Indigenous history

 The lakes that would make up the Turtle-Flambeau Flowage all originally fell with in the territory of the Ojibwe.
 The band now living in Lac du Flambeau settled the area in 1745 under the leadership of Azhedewish (Bad Pelican).

-It is mostly like the first Europeans in the region were French fur traders and trappers otherwise known as Coureur de Bois.
+It is most likely the first Europeans in the region were French fur traders and trappers otherwise known as Coureur de Bois.

 In the Treaty of 1854 the Ojibwe officially ceded several territories in modern day Minnesota and Wisconsin including Iron County.
 The Wisconsin State Constitution holds that all navigable waters in the state are considered public highways.
 In this case the Flambeau River (and any land it floods) remain a matter of public trust.
 Businesses and property owners such as the Chippewa and Flambeau Improvement Company: the company responsible for the damming of the Turtle-Flambeau Flowage, do retain riparian rights.

 While the Turtle-Flambeau flowage post-dates the ceding of Ojibwe lands to the state of Wisconsin, it and the surrounding waterways have been the source of many treaty disputes.
 While the 1854 treaty allowed the Ojibwe to hunt and fish on ceded territory, the state of Wisconsin attempted to regulate these activities both on and off reservations.
 In 1983, the U.S 7th Circuit Court of Appeals affirmed the tribes' right to fish and hunt in all ceded territories, not just reservations, in the Lac Court Oreilles v.
 Voigt, et al. case.
 This led to a backlash from white residents; rocks were thrown at Ojibwe spearfishers on the flowage, and groups such as Stop Treaty Abuse-Wisconsin confronted Ojibwe at boat landings across the area.
 Additionally, then-governor Tommy Thompson attempted to roll back the Ojibwe treaty rights, first through the court system and then by offering payments to different bands to suspend their harvest.
 Rep. Jim Sensenbrenner also introduced (unsuccessful) legislation in the U.S. House of representatives to ban tribal hunting and fishing on non-reservation lands.
 Tribal walleye spearfishing on the Turtle-Flambeau flowage accounts for 25% of the total harvest in ceded territory, and overall impact on the fishery is minimal (3.6% of total walleye harvest on the flowage).

 Fishing

 Many of the species of fish endemic to the Turtle-Flambeau Flowage are popular with anglers.
 Species including Walleye, Northern pike, and Muskellunge are popular trophy fish and therefore have an annual season to protect these species.
 Other fish commonly found on the flowage include smallmouth bass, rock bass, bluegill, black crappie, and bullhead catfish.
 The walleye population is especially robust, although estimated numbers declined from 72,967 fish ≥ 38 cm in 1989 to 54,208 fish ≥ 38 cm in 2009.

-While most individuals are only allowed to use rod and reel for fishing, members of Ojibwe people have the right to spearfish walleye (see above).
+While most individuals are only allowed to use rod and reel for fishing, members of Ojibwe people have the right to spearfish walleye (see above) and 2025 reports estimate that over 38,000 walleye were speared or taken.